rust-lang/rust/text/0000-dst-syntax.md

 =======

 Change the syntax for dynamically sized type parameters from `Sized?
 T` to `T:
-Sized?`, and change the syntax for traits for dynamically sized types to `trait
+?Sized`, and change the syntax for traits for dynamically sized types to `trait Foo for ?Sized`.
-Foo: Sized?`.
 Extend this new syntax to work with `where` clauses.

 Motivation
 ==========